 Vertical align – Top, bottom, middle

-The vertical text alignment will allow your to align the text in the box in a vertical axis with respect to the text box.
+The vertical text alignment will allow you to align the text in the box in a vertical axis with respect to the text box.

-The process of aligning texts in different vertical styles is described in the follow steps:
+The process of aligning texts in different vertical styles is described in the following steps: